 The Burnt Toast Theory asserts that a woman/mom will fix her whole family toast in the morning, and take the worst piece and save it for herself, and she will do this on every level: take the worst seat, buy the economical car, etc. In short, she makes certain everyone else gets the “good stuff” and she takes the rest.
 We, as fitness professionals, mirror this behavior.
 It’s the plumber who’s too busy working on everyone else’s faucets to fix his own leaky one.
 The examples go on and on.

-Now, layer in the current environment — dealing with COVID.
+Now, layer in the current environment — post-holiday syndrome.
 As professionals we are faced with our livelihood as we know it literally being pulled out from under us.
 We can’t “do” what makes us who we are due to hygiene protocols and regulations.
 So we are scrambling to pivot any which way to carry on and make a living and help our clients.
 Now, layer in that our clientele is more in need of us than ever before.
 They are clamoring to stay healthy and are stressed and fatigued.
 They need us — and we to continue to try to find ways to give and give.
 All of these ingredients make for the perfect storm of us as professionals facing absolute fatigue and burnout.

 Yet, we are still likely eating the burnt toast.